Getting error code 229 on your Lennox® furnace?

 This signifies your furnace is ignited at high speed because its low pressure switch couldn’t close.

 It’s best to allow a professional like one from Levy & Son Service Experts in Dallas work on repairing or replacing this part.
-Our technicians are NATE certified, which means they’re ready to fix a furnace error like yours.
+Our technicians are ACE certified, which means they’re ready to fix a furnace error like yours.

 We want you to be fully happy with our furnace repair in Dallas.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*